anuszka/interpolation2dcpp/README.md

 to get the derivatives along x and y axes.

-6. I formatted the output as CSV, where the 5 columns are x, y, z coordinates of the interpolated points and derivatives along x and y axes in those points.
+6. I formatted the output as CSV, where the 5 columns are x, y, z coordinates of the interpolated points and derivatives along x and y axes at those points.

 ---------